rizwankhan25/task-management/frontend/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 * I have MongoDB data base

+I have created backend folder and run these all command

+npm init -y

+npm install express mongoose cors dotenv

+I have Installed nodemon for starting backend server therefore you can start server from this command npx nodemon